sclaussen/apex/README.md

 ## Skimmer

-- Always defer start for 10 minutes to enable water levels to stabilize
+Always defer the start to enable the water levels to stabilize.

 ```
 Fallback OFF
 Set ON
 If Output Return = OFF Then OFF
-Defer 010:00 Then ON
+Defer 005:00 Then ON
 ```